svalinn/mcnp2cad/README.rst

 **This project is currently in transition based on changes to the underlying CGM library.
 The end state of this code will be a library that relies upon an iGeom-like implementation to perform the solid model manipulations.
-That iGeom-like implementation will be supported by other groups.**
+That iGeom-like implementation will be supported by other groups.

+The following groups intend to support such implementations:

+* CNERG will develop an iGeom-like interface as part of a Trelis & Cubit plugin that uses this library to import MCNP geometry into Trelis/Cubit

+* The SIGMA team will develop an iGeom-like interface as part of an implementation of CGM that is based on the OpenCascade solid modeling engine.
+This version may support a command line tool.

 The following groups intend to support such implementations: